-The range of Advanced Graduate Diploma programs available in the Graduate School of Humanities and Social Sciences offer you choice and flexibility.
-The Advanced Graduate Diploma in Arts (GDA-ARTS) is a 12 month program, available in a range of specialisations, with a focus on analytical and research techniques.
-We also offer a number of specialised and professionally-focused Advanced Graduate Diploma programs that enable you to gain practical skills that can be applied through internships and placements.
-An Advanced Graduate Diploma that includes completion of a minor thesis can function as a pathway to a Masters by Research or PhD in a relevant area.
+The range of advanced Graduate Diploma programs available in the Graduate School of Humanities and Social Sciences offer you choice and flexibility.
+The Graduate Diploma in Arts (Advanced) is a 12 month program, available in a range of specialisations, with a focus on analytical and research techniques.
+We also offer a number of specialised and professionally-focused advanced Graduate Diploma programs that enable you to gain practical skills that can be applied through internships and placements.
+An advanced Graduate Diploma that includes completion of a minor thesis can function as a pathway to a Masters by Research or PhD in a relevant area.

 Graduate Diploma in Publishing and Communications (Advanced)

 This stream is suitable for graduates seeking a career in publishing and communications, as well as professionals wishing to broaden their skill-set.
 The usage and understanding of technology and research skills are key components of this course.
 Modules such as Structural Editing and Editorial English will develop your writing and critical skills, and can be built on with electives ranging from Publishing and Communications to Technical Writing.
-An internship is offered as a subject and is recommended for those wishing to gain practical industry experience before they graduate.View the Advanced Graduate Diploma in Arts (Publishing and Communications) Handbook entry.
+An internship is offered as a subject and is recommended for those wishing to gain practical industry experience before they graduate.View the Graduate Diploma in Publishing and Communications (Advanced) Handbook entry.

-Advanced Graduate Diploma in Arts (Arts and Cultural Management)
+Graduate Diploma in Arts and Cultural Management (Advanced)

 Niche subjects like Arts Management and Arts Policy and Issues prepare graduates to work in the diverse arts industry.
 This may be within large organisations, government departments, or self-employment.
-Other electives like Interpreting Exhibitions and Indigenous Photography and Cultural Studies in Asia develop an understanding and appreciation of the arts.View the Advanced Graduate Diploma in Arts (Arts and Cultural Management) Handbook entry.
+Other electives like Interpreting Exhibitions and Indigenous Photography and Cultural Studies in Asia develop an understanding and appreciation of the arts.View the Graduate Diploma in Arts and Cultural Management (Advanced) Handbook entry.

 You will have the opportunity to